 Go up the Uetliberg

 Many locals get up the Uetliberg to hike, mountain bike, or have a drink and a bite at one of the panoramic restaurants.
 If you like nature and hiking, you can walk from the Uetliberg train station to Felsenegg and then ride the cable car down to Adliswil.
 The 6km walk is easy and will take you about 2 hours.
 From there, it will take you roughly 45 minutes to get back to Zurich HB (Central Station).

 Discover Lake Zurich on a boat ride

 If you’re lucky enough to have good weather, a boat ride on the lake is an excellent option to visit Zurich and its surroundings in a relaxed way.
 There are several options, from boat tours covering only a portion of Lake Zurich to journeys going as far as Rapperswil, and even Schemrikon, on the far opposite side.

 Whether you take a short or long trip, you’ll see that the locals are surprisingly fond of water activities.
-On a good day, you’re likely to spot sailing boats, not to speak about the areas where in Summer people swim, plunge, and even surf.
+On a good day, you’re likely to spot sailing boats, not to speak about the areas where people swim, plunge, and even surf in Summer.

 Local Tip: Alternative Zurich at the Rote Fabrik

 That’s an area I would never have visited if it weren’t for Franziska.
 That kind local girl invited me to meet for a drink at the Rote Fabrik (Red Factory), in the Wollishofen district.
 A center for alternative culture on the lakeshore, with plenty of graffiti covering the walls, the Rote Fabrik is a lovely place to have a drink mingling with locals.
 Furthermore, it gives an idea of the unique vibe that Zurich has, among the other cities in Switzerland.

 I recommend you go there at sunset and also have a walk along the nearby Cassiopeia boardwalk.
 Built on water and leading to Wollishofen harbor, it’s a charming and relaxing way to end the day.